Acuminate – With a long-tapered, sharp tip, the sides concave.

 Succulent – Juicy and fleshy, as the stem of a cactus or some dune plants.

-Taxon (pl. taxa) – A taxanomic entity of any rank, e.g. genus, species, subspecies or variety.
+Taxon (pl. taxa) – A taxonomic category, e.g. genus, species, subspecies or variety.

-Terminal – pertaining to or located at the tip of a stem or other structure.
+Terminal – pertaining to the tip of a stem or other structure.

 Ternate – In threes, as a leaf consisting of 3 parts.

-Thorn – A sharp-pointed stiff woody body derived from a modified branch.
+Thorn – A sharp-pointed stiff, woody body derived from a modified branch.
+See also spine.

-Tomentose – Covered in dense, short, white or gray, woolly, generally matted hairs.
+Tomentose – Covered in hairs, which are generally dense, short, white or gray, woolly and matted.

 Truncated – As if cut off squarely at the end.